Script for Adobe InDesign

 CSV — report is output as comma separated values.
 To view as a spreadsheet, associate the CSV format with your preferred spreadsheet application, or use “Open with...” and select the application.

 TXT — report is output as tab-delimited text.

 XML — report is output as eXtensible Markup Language.

-Combine instances of same link into single row — normally each link, whether unique or multiple instances of the same file name, is listed as a unique row of the report.
-When this option is enabled, instances of the same file name placed more than once are combined into a single row.
-The values for effective ppi, pages, and document (if set to include) are each concatenated with commas when the values vary among multiple instances of a single link.
-In the rare case the full path differs among multiple instances of a single link, the repeated instances of that link will not be combined into a single row.
-This is to alert the user to the unusual condition and prevent the full path column from becoming unwieldy.
+Combine instances of same link into single row — normally each link, whether unique or multiple instances of the same file, is listed as a unique row of the report.
+When this option is enabled, instances of the same file placed more than once are combined into a single row.
+The values for Effective PPI, Pages, and Document (if any are enabled to include) are each concatenated with commas when the values vary among multiple instances of a single link.
+In the rare case the full path differs among multiple instances of a single link, the repeated instances of that link are not combined into a single row.
+This is to alert the user of the unusual condition, and prevent the full path column from becoming unwieldy.
 As well, when this condition is detected, a warning is added to the status column of each link affected.